Segment types

 Synced segments

-Segments synced from external tools are available to customers on an Enterprise plan.
+Segments synced from external tools are only available to customers on select plans.
 To learn more, read about our pricing.
 To upgrade your plan, contact Sales.

 Synced segments are segments that sync can their context targeting list with an external tool.
 Synced segments can support massive numbers of targets.
 The exact number is only limited by the persistent store you configure.
 All of the contexts within a synced segment must be of the same context kind.